fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

 Static constructors are called when a class is loaded into memory.
 A static constructor is called only once, regardless of how many instances of the class are created.
 Static constructors are used to initialize static fields.

-In this task, you update the `BankCustomer` class using a static field and static constructor to ensure unique `customerId` values are assigned to each new customer object.
+In this task, you update the `BankCustomer` class using a static field and static constructor to ensure unique `CustomerId` values are assigned to each new customer object.

 Use the following steps to complete this task:

 1. Open the `BankCustomer`class.

-1. To convert `customerId` into a read-only field, add the `readonly` keyword to the `customerId` field declaration:
+1. To convert `CustomerId` into a read-only field, add the `readonly` keyword to the `CustomerId` field declaration:

     ```csharp

-    public readonly string customerId;
+    public readonly string CustomerId;

     ```

-    Notice that `customerId` is no longer initialized when it's declared.
+    Notice that `CustomerId` is no longer initialized when it's declared.
 The `readonly` keyword is used to declare a field that can be assigned a value only when it's declared or in a constructor.
-In this case, you'll assign a unique value to `customerId` in the constructors, so no value is assigned when the field is declared.
+In this case, you'll assign a unique value to `CustomerId` in the constructors, so no value is assigned when the field is declared.

-1. To create a static field named `nextCustomerId`, add the following code to the `BankCustomer` class definition:
+1. To create a static field named `s_nextCustomerId`, add the following code to the `BankCustomer` class definition:

     ```csharp

-    private static int nextCustomerId;
+    private static int s_nextCustomerId;

     ```

-    The `nextCustomerId` field is used to ensure that each new instance of the `BankCustomer` class is assigned a unique customer ID.
+    The `s_nextCustomerId` field is used to ensure that each new instance of the `BankCustomer` class is assigned a unique customer ID.
 The field is declared as a static field, which means that it's shared among all instances of the `BankCustomer` class.

-1. To create a static constructor that initializes the `nextCustomerId` field, add the following code to the `BankCustomer` class definition:
+1. To create a static constructor that initializes the `s_nextCustomerId` field, add the following code to the `BankCustomer` class definition:

     ```csharp

     static BankCustomer()
     {
         Random random = new Random();
-        nextCustomerId = random.Next(10000000, 20000000);
+        s_nextCustomerId = random.Next(10000000, 20000000);
     }

     ```

     The static constructor is called when the `BankCustomer` class is loaded into memory, and before any instances of the class are created.
-The static constructor initializes the `nextCustomerId` field with a random eight digit integer.
+The static constructor initializes the `s_nextCustomerId` field with a random eight digit integer.

-1. To assign a unique value to `customerId` inside your parameterless constructor, update the constructor to match the following code:
+1. To assign a unique value to `CustomerId` inside your parameterless constructor, update the constructor to match the following code:

     ```csharp

     public BankCustomer()
     {
-        this.customerId = (nextCustomerId++).ToString("D10");
+        this.CustomerId = (s_nextCustomerId++).ToString("D10");
     }

     ```

-    The updated constructor initializes the `customerId` field using the already initialized `nextCustomerId` field.
-Notice that `nextCustomerId` is incremented by 1 before the `customerId` field is assigned a value.
+    The updated constructor initializes the `CustomerId` field using the already initialized `s_nextCustomerId` field.
+Notice that `s_nextCustomerId` is incremented by 1 before the `CustomerId` field is assigned a value.

     > [!NOTE]
     > The `this` keyword refers to the current instance of the class.
 It's used to access fields, properties, and methods of the current instance.
-In the `BankCustomer` class, the `this` keyword is used to access the read-only `customerId` field.
+In the `BankCustomer` class, the `this` keyword is used to access the read-only `CustomerId` field.
 The `this` keyword is not required in this context, but it's used for clarity.
 The `this` keyword is not available in a static constructor.

-1. To assign a unique value to `customerId` inside your constructor that accepts `firstName` and `lastName` parameters, update the constructor to match the following code:
+1. To assign a unique value to `CustomerId` inside your constructor that accepts `firstName` and `lastName` parameters, update the constructor to match the following code:

     ```csharp

     public BankCustomer(string firstName, string lastName)
     {
-        fName = firstName;
+        FirstName = firstName;
-        lName = lastName;
+        LastName = lastName;
-        this.customerId = (nextCustomerId++).ToString("D10");
+        this.CustomerId = (s_nextCustomerId++).ToString("D10");
     }

     ```

-    Once again, the constructor initializes the `customerId` field using an incremented `nextCustomerId` value.
+    Once again, the constructor initializes the `CustomerId` field using an incremented `s_nextCustomerId` value.

 1. Delete the constructor that accepts the `firstName`, `lastName`, and `customerIdNumber` parameters.